An Internet Marketing Story:

 The first round of hacks did not affect either of my main domains, thankfully.

 But they did take down many of my “ancillary” sites that were running Optimize Press.
 And then some of my other sites through my server.

 See, the first version of the widely known and used Wordpress theme, Optimize Press, had a NOW well-known vulnerability.

 There was a page in every installation that allowed any person, anywhere, to upload any file into your directory.
 Isn’t that just priceless?! :)

 Guess what?
 I was not aware of it, at all…

 And eventually, some Indonesian douchebags decided to teach me a lesson for my ignorance and upload some Jihadist script to my server.
 It served no purpose, as far as we could tell, besides promoting their political agenda on all of my pages.

 It turned out to be a fixable issue.
 After many hours and money spent, I was able to save my sites and remove the hacks, with the help of some great tech guys.

-At this point, I only loathed Optimize Press for the vulnerability, not Wordpress quite yet.
+At this point, I only loathed Optimize Press (OP) for the vulnerability, not Wordpress quite yet.

 I actually had more disdain for myself for not seeing it.
-The patch for OP had been out for a while, I just hadn’t had the wherewithal to install it.
+The patch for OP had been out for a while, I just hadn’t had the awareness of the issue that would have prompted me to install it.